stride3d/stride-docs/en/contributors/website/content-shortcodes-and-includes.md

 ## Video

 We should consider hosting our videos on YouTube whenever possible.

+### youtube

 To embed a **YouTube video**, use the following shortcode: